Home Initiative

 Cons

-• Diesel fuel tends to cost a bit more than petrol in the UK (the difference varies), and the cars themselves are typically around £1000 more expensive.
-In strict financial terms you need to drive a lot for diesel to pay off the extra capital cost.
+• Diesel fuel tends to cost a bit more than petrol in the UK (the difference varies, see graph), and the cars themselves typically cost at least £1000 more to buy new.
+However, the price premium for new diesel cars varies from a few hundred pounds to a few thousand, and it is not clear how much of the difference is actually due to higher production costs.
+In strictly financial terms (ignoring CO2 emissions) you need to drive a lot for diesel to pay off the extra capital cost.

-• Older diesel engine designs emit soot.
-Soot contributes to global warming and pollution, and is bad for health, including possibly causing cancer.
+• Older diesel engine designs (pre-Euro 5) emit soot.
+Soot contributes to global warming and pollution and is bad for health, including possibly causing cancer.

 • New, cleaner diesel engines are complex and high-tech, so repairs could be expensive.

-* At present, small cars with efficient and clean diesel engines are probably the best option.
+* At present, small cars with efficient and recent diesel engines are probably the best option for non-urban driving, provided they really comply with Euro 6.

 Top of Page